SergeyDukhovich/dukhovich.github.io/_posts/2019-08-02-writing-custom-extensions.markdown

 If your custom UIControl relies on some value, and uses event `.valueChanged`, it will be easy to wrap this value with `ControlProperty`.

 And don't worry if your (or third party) implementation doesn't use events at all, you still able to instantiate ControlProperty with source Observable, but read its requirement twice!
-You may start with `BehaviorRelay` as the source.

 ### Use ControlEvent

 If your custom UIControl doesn't store any value and any type of `UIControlEvents` is used, it will be easy to wrap this event with `ControlEvent`.

 Remember, you are able to instantiate ControlEvent with source Observable, if your control doesn't send any event.
-You may start with `PublishRelay` as the source.

 ## For UI but not UIControl cases